Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 Arm Muscles (Forearms)

-The forearms are not actively recruited, but rather isometrically.
-What muscles does deadlift work when lifting heavy?
+The forearms are not actively recruited but rather isometrically, and the deadlift works various muscles when lifting heavy.

 The forearms, while not actively targeted, are critical to having excellent grip when lifting a substantial load, and as a result can get a workout and grow.